Lebanese sexologist lambasts ridicule by 'childish' TV hosts | Education

 Lebanon is often billed as the most liberal country in the Middle East, but she said it was one where many don't know the words for intimate parts of the body or how they work.
 "Women, especially, often have no idea.
 They think that there is a wall that needs to be broken by the man the first time they have sex.
 I've had patients saying they don't know which is the correct hole," she said.

-Atallah works at the American University of Beirut Hospital, and hosts a weekly podcast entitled "Haki Sarih", or "Straight Talk", with more than 100,000 monthly downloads, mostly in Saudi Arabia and the United Arab Emirates.
+Atallah works at the American University of Beirut Hospital, and hosts a weekly podcast entitled "Haki Sarih", or "Straight Talk", with more than 100,000 monthly downloads, mostly in Saudi Arabia and Egypt.
 She has also racked up a quarter of a million followers and a half million likes on popular video-sharing app TikTok, largely used by teenagers, in less than six months.

 Demand for information is high, but she said language was a barrier as many Lebanese only know French or English terms for sex organs due to the country's colonial history and continuing questions about the nation's identity in the Arab world.
 “We’re not familiar with these terms in Lebanon.
 It’s tied to this attitude that we’re not Arabs and are different and better and superior — which is not true,” Atallah said.